CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

-R12 is an all-rounder road bike and one of the most popular YOELEO’s frames.
+This is YOELEO R12 review.
+R12 is an all-rounder road bike frameset that belongs to one of the most popular Chinese road bike frames.

 I’ve been riding road bikes for three years.
 This is my first road bike build (I built an MTB before).
 It was very important for me to make it perfect because it was a gift for my father.
 The idea was to build a perfect bike that won’t cost a fortune.